jamalshahverdiev/python-complex-codes/README.md

-# I will use multiple type of scripts in this repository
+# I will use multiple type of python scripts in this repository